Blog

 Not because reps are bad.
 Not because tools are missing.

-It's because the information, signals, and workflows they need don't reach them fast enough.
+It’s because the information, signals, and workflows they need don’t reach them fast enough, and that delay compounds everywhere.

-This delay compounds across every deal, every day — an invisible tax on pipeline speed and execution.
-We call it revenue latency.
+We call this revenue latency.
 And this latency kills revenue velocity.

 Model A: Centralized Growth Ops